BEMiles/ESS99/README.md

 ESS99
 =====
 SNR.py calculates the Signal to Noise Ratio of an asteroid as seen from Arecibo Observatory or Goldstone.
-I had to learn python this summer